DSInnovators/ansible-for-kubernetes-glusterfs-cluster-setup/README.md

 Just for readibility purpose, you can always alter each of the node's `/etc/hosts` file in-order to add some reasonable naming against each local IP address.

-### Setting up IEIMS Server
+### Setting up Server

-Once you established the initial communication channel among the servers by following pre-requisite steps, you are ready to setup the IEIMS server.
-In-order to setup the IEIMS server, you need to install ansible on your local machine:
+Once you established the initial communication channel among the servers by following pre-requisite steps, you are ready to setup the server.
+In-order to setup the server, you need to install ansible on your local machine:

     sudo apt update